syazantri/cashout-planning/README.md

-# 💸 Cash Out Planning Simulation (using Indonesian Investment Data)
+# 💸 - Cash Out Planning Simulation (using Indonesian Investment Data)

-This project explores how foreign direct investment (FDI) trends in Indonesia can be used to simulate and optimize **cash out planning strategies** in a business context.
-By analyzing quarterly investment data, we forecast future trends and allocate cash strategically per quarter.
+This project explores how quarterly foreign direct investment (FDI) data in Indonesia can provide insight into simple cash out planning scenarios.
+I used publicly available data to practice basic forecasting and simulate cash allocation across quarters using simple assumptions.
+The goal is to better understand how economic indicators might relate to financial planning through data analysis, visualization, and automation.

----

-## 📌 Project Goals
+### 📌 - Project Goals

 - Analyze foreign investment data to identify quarterly trends
 - Forecast investment levels in the upcoming quarters